Maxime Laignel-Lavastine: Biographical overview

 He co-authored a psychiatry textbook and, with V. Vanciu and Étienne De Greeff, published a criminology text.
 He also wrote a preface to a book by Alfred Adler, La Sens de la vie (Payot: ISBN 2-228-89531-8) (originally published in German as Der Sinn des Lebens, and published in its English translations variously as Social Interest: A Challenge to Mankind and Social Interest: Adler's Key to the Meaning of Life).
 The psychoanalysts Maurice Bouvet and René Held were among his pupils in psychiatry.

 In 1933, he founded the journal Hippocrate with Professor Maurice Klippel.
+He was president of the International Society for the History of Medicine from 1946 to 1953.